apache/causeway-site/content/reference/services/scratchpad.md

 The most common use-case is for [Bulk](../recognized-annotations/Bulk.html) actions that [act upon multiple objects in a list](../../more-advanced-topics/how-to-01-065-How-to-add-an-action-to-be-called-on-every-object-in-a-list.html).
 The (same) `Scratchpad` service is injected into each of these objects, and they can use pass information.

-For example, the [ToDo app](../../intro/getting-started/quickstart-archetype.html) demonstrates how the `Scratchpad` service can be used to calculate the total cost of the selected `ToDoItem`s:
+For example, the Isis addons example [todoapp](https://github.com/isisaddons/isis-app-todoapp/) (not ASF) demonstrates how the `Scratchpad` service can be used to calculate the total cost of the selected `ToDoItem`s:

     @ActionSemantics(Of.SAFE)
     @Bulk(AppliesTo.BULK_ONLY)